-Us Uses Development Activities Management and operation of recreational facilities panels, water storage vessels, irrigation and water reticulation systems) Organised and unstructured sporting activities (including fixtures and events) Environmental management (e.g. remediation and flood mitigation work) Seating embankment for spectators along edge of playing field - Promotion of organised and unstructured recreation activities Shade structures, storage ancillary to recreational uses, community events or Signage (cultural, educational, regulatory and wayfinding) gatherings, and public meetings Temporary structures (e.g. building/construction - Shelters, seating and drinking fountains associated with path around perimeter of playing fields or events related) Signage (cultural, educational, regulatory and wayfinding) Sports, fitness and leisure training or classes - Temporary structures (e.g. building/construction or events related) - Uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events (e.g. "guest" events for juniors, gala days, club meetings) Venue hire
+U ses De evelopment Activities - Management and operation of recreational facilities panels, water storage vessels, irrigation and water reticulation systems) Organised and unstructured sporting activities (including fixtures and events) Environmental management (e.g. remediation and flood mitigation work) Seating embankment for spectators along edge of playing field - Promotion of organised and unstructured recreation activities Shade structures, storage ancillary to recreational uses, community events or Signage (cultural, educational, regulatory and wayfinding) gatherings, and public meetings Temporary structures (e.g. building/construction - Shelters, seating and drinking fountains associated with path around perimeter of playing fields or events related) Signage (cultural, educational, regulatory and wayfinding) Sports, fitness and leisure training or classes Temporary structures (e.g. building/construction or events related) Uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events (e.g. "guest" events for juniors, gala days, club meetings) Venue hire

 Table 8.
-Express authorisation of leases, licences, short-term uses and other estates - Sportsground Category
+Express authorisation of tenure - Sportsground Category

 The Local Government Act 1993 requires that any lease, licence, short-term use or other estate over community land must be expressly authorised by a Plan of Management.
 Table 8 outlines purposes for which tenure may be granted on community land categorised as Sportsground.
-Licences and approvals for short-term casual use or occupation for a range of uses may also be granted for Wentworth Park in accordance with Clause 116 of the Local Government (General) Regulation 2005.
+Licences and approvals for short-term casual use or occupation for a range of uses may also be granted for Wentworth Park in accordance with Clause 116 of the Local Government (General) Regulation 2021.